 Network Interface Card (NIC) – For Internet Connectivity

-- Enables online communication and file sharing.
+- Enables internet access, file sharing, and online communication

 How Computer Parts Work Together